-If better involves academic success, getting into the right schools, and getting the right job-and that is indeed a definition of "better" for many-I think in our gyms we can improve cognitive function by just about any standard or accepted measure.
-We can do it with children, and we're going to start by improving SAT scores.
+down five things that would make you a around. better human being.
+Forget CrossFit.
+Mind-body dualism is a myth.
+I don't want we're going to start by improving SAT scores.
 We can make kids smarter and improve their thinking processes, logic, vocabularies.
 We'll give them better tools to process and understand.
 The CrossFit SAT-prep program is going to do all this.